 Hiking boots are commonly categorized into three groups — lightweight, midweight, and heavyweight categories — according to their weight, ankle stability, and the foot support provided.
 This classification system is a helpful starting point to find the appropriate type of boot for your hiking needs.

 Today's hiking world seems to be trending toward lightweight boots, as heavyweight boots are now seen much less frequently on trails.
 As technology for boots and backpacking gear, in general, becomes more weight-efficient, the need for big and burly boots is decreasing.
 Even some midweight hikers are advertised as "lightweight" by their manufacturers in an attempt to fit this inclination.
-Our selection of boots for this review includes the most popular lightweight and midweight hikers in order to reflect this market trend.
+Our selection of boots for this review includes the most popular lightweight and midweight hikers to reflect this market trend.

 These focus on comfort out of the box and minimalist construction to keep weight low.
 The ankle collars are typically cut lower than traditional boots and offer minimal ankle support.
 If you want a model that is light and comfortable from day one, and you do not plan to carry much more than snacks, water, and a jacket, the products below are for you.
 Have you been hiking for years, and value the lightest footwear with some ankle support?